If you wind up your charity, it no longer exists and must stop all operations.

-Why a charity may choose to wind up
+Why a charity may wind up

-• has achieved its purpose
+• it has achieved its purpose

-• is unable to get funding, or
+• it is unable to get funding, or

 Insolvency